KarthiDreamr/TapCounter-Android-Jetpack/README.md

-# TapCounter-Android-Jetpack
+# TapCounter 🎉📱

-TapCounter is a simple Android app that counts the number of taps on the screen.
-It uses Jetpack Compose, the modern toolkit for building native UIs, and Jetpack DataStore, the replacement for SharedPreferences. :sparkles:
+Welcome to the repository for the TapCounter **Android** application built using **Jetpack Compose!** This app is a simple tap counter that increases the count each time you tap the button.
+It's a fun and interactive way to explore the capabilities of Jetpack Compose. 😄🚀

-## Features
+## Features 🎯

-- Tap anywhere on the screen to increment the counter :+1:
-- Long press to reset the counter to zero :zero:
-- The counter value is persisted across app restarts using DataStore :floppy_disk:
-- The app supports light and dark themes :sunny: :new_moon:
+- Simple and intuitive UI
+- Built with Jetpack Compose
+- Demonstrates the use of state in Compose

-## Screenshots
+## Screenshots 📸

-![Light theme]
-![Dark theme]
+*Coming soon...*

 ## How to run